-C. And what about co-dependency, because that’s a really subtle one isn’t it – because we do need other people.
+C. And what about co-dependency?
+That’s a really subtle one isn’t it – because we do need other people.

 C. That’s really wise.

 M. So we do need to be able to do it for ourselves – and we need to be able to find it in the outside world too.
-If we’ve got co-dependency it’s a bit like the addiction thing, because we’re not finding what we really want in the other person.
-We’re not finding a genuine connection there, we’re trying to fill up the hole of not having that picture inside us of a healthy connection.
-So we keep going and connecting with the other person in a way that’s not a true Lover connection.
+If we’re co-dependent it’s a bit like having an addiction, because we’re not finding what we really want in the other person.
+We’re not finding a genuine connection there.
+We’re trying to fill up the hole of not having that picture inside us of a healthy connection.
+So we keep going and trying to connect over and over with the other person because we’re not finding a true Lover connection there.

 M. Yes.
-As you said it is really subtle, because we do need to be able to depend on others and yet there’s something different from being totally dependent on them.
+As you said it is really subtle, because we do need to be able to depend on others, and yet this is different from being totally dependent on them.
 And that’s something that every person needs to explore in themselves.
-But if we have these broken connections in childhood then it’s certainly going to be harder for us to get to that place where we can allow other people the right to connect with us on their terms, rather than in the demanding way that you describe – and to trust that they will choose to do that if they’re left to make their own choices.
+But if we have these broken connections in childhood then it’s certainly going to be harder for us to get to that place where we can allow other people the right to connect with us on their terms – rather than in the demanding way that you describe.
+And to trust that they will choose to connect with us freely, rather than needing to manipulated or coerced into a connection.

 C. Yes.
 Which is why it’s important to have community in that way.

-M. There’s a phrase from the bible that has always struck me around this – when Jesus said ‘Whenever two or three are gathered in my name – there I’ll be.’
-And although I’m not a Christian I spent a lot of time as a child singing in a Cathedral choir and I often think of that phrase when I meet in groups – the power of two or three gathered together, with a particular purpose to connect with something bigger, something higher, is very powerful.
-And then no one is asking anything, or demanding or depending on the other members of the group, but you’re all creating something together.
+M. There’s a phrase from the bible that has always struck me around this, when Jesus said ‘Whenever two or three are gathered in my name – there I’ll be.’
+And although I’m not a Christian I think there are some spiritual truths that are expressed in nearly all religions, and I think this is one of them.
+I often think of that phrase when I meet with groups – the power of two or three gathered together – with a particular purpose to connect with something bigger, something higher, is very powerful.
+Something gets created there which is quite magical.

-C. I think we have this funny thing in my family where I’ll cry and my son will say ‘Are you crying because you’re happy or are you crying because you’re sad?’ because to him it looks exactly the same.
-Quite often he’ll say ‘Mummy you’re crying, why are you sad?’ and I’ll say ‘I’m not sad I’m happy.’ and he’ll say ‘But it looks like when you’re sad, it looks the same.’
-I think that what can happen is when you are touched by connection somehow it reveals the sadness.
-Somehow it reveals the grief of not having been connected up to that point.
-Or it sort of melts something that was frozen or something like that.
-I remember doing a very joyous dance workshop once and I felt so connected and I felt really connected with my body and I felt really ecstatically joyful.
-Then there was just this one moment where it switched and I tipped in to the most… like an abyss of grief, and they didn’t know what to do with me in this workshop.
-I had to leave the room.
-And I didn’t go back to that because it seemed like there was no real holding for that grief.
+I remember doing a very joyous dance workshop once and I felt really connected with my body and I felt really ecstatically joyful.
+Then there was just this one moment where it switched, and I tipped in to an abyss of grief.
 Things that you’ve already said in this interview have shone a bit of a light on that for me.
 Because it touches in to that same place when you do re-connect.
 It touches back to the place that’s been wanting it for so long.

 M. We have to grieve our losses before we move on.
-So if we’re just given what we want sometimes we can’t receive that, because we haven’t grieved simply for the fact that we haven’t had it – maybe not ever, or not for a long time.
-Because grief isn’t just about things that we’ve had and lost.
+So if we’re simply given what we want sometimes we can’t receive it, because we haven’t grieved for the fact that we haven’t had it.
+Grief isn’t just about things that we’ve had and lost.
 Grief can be for things that we’ve never had too.

-C. There’s something interesting to me about grief in that my experience of it is that you can go very very deep in to it and it can be difficult to know the reality outside of it, or to trust that it has its own process and that’s ok, that it will come to an end at some point.
+C. For myself I know that grief can go very very deep and it can be difficult to remember the reality outside of it, or to trust that it has its own process and that’s ok – that it will come to an end at some point.
 Sometimes it can be like being in the middle of an ocean and there’s no land anywhere, and I think that requires a lot of holding.

-M. But there’s another aspect to it which is to do with all of the emotions actually – by the way all of the strong emotions live in the Lover, Lover is all about emotional expression and expression of all of the emotions lives in the Lover – So another sign that the Lover is out of balance is when we have a lot of emotion – a lot of drama – that never reaches completion.
+M. But grief isn’t the only emotion associated with the Lover.
+Our Lover is the part of us that can openly and freely express all our emotions – joy, anger and fear as well as sadness.
+So another sign that the Lover is out of balance is when we have a lot of emotion generally – a lot of drama – that never reaches completion.

 C. Yeah – I think that’s what I was trying to get to taking about the grief.
 I was trying to get to that experience I’ve seen in myself and other people of endless cycling of something, and that makes you wonder..
 OK what’s really going on here?

-M. Yes, and what seems to be happening there is that there’s a natural inbuilt wisdom that catharsis is going to help and is going to heal, but the catharsis that’s happening is not about the deep pain that really needs the healing, it’s about more of the surface pain.
+M. Yes, I’ll tell you what I believe is happening there.
+I think the person is following a natural inbuilt wisdom that tells them that catharsis is going to help and is going to heal.
+But the reason it gets stuck is because the catharsis that’s happening is not about their deep pain that really needs the healing, it’s about more of a surface pain.